-Each of them represented what most of my clients typically needed done with their business messaging, but at a discounted rate.
+Each of them represented what most of my clients typically needed to be done, with their business messaging, but at a discounted rate.

 It’s easier for me and easier for the client—if they don’t want to deal with a brand new re-design, all they’ve got to do is copy and paste the text I send over to them.

-(Pro tip: Make sure you deals are always a win for you as well.)
+(Pro tip: Make sure your deals are always a win for you as well.)